Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-action-type.md

 The first of these properties is the **Action Type**.

-The action type influences how the Input System processes state changes for the action, and relate to whether this action represents a discrete on/off button-style interaction or a value that can change gradually over time.
+The action type influences how the Input System processes state changes for the action, and relates to whether this action represents a discrete on/off button-style interaction or a value that can change gradually over time.

 ## Action types